Uchechukwu-Efifie/Nigeria-Agricultural-Export-Analytics-Strategic-BI-Market-Intelligence/README.md

 ## 1. Project Overview

 Nigeria is Africa's largest economy and a significant player in global agricultural commodity trade.
-Despite the scale of its exports — spanning cashew, cocoa, palm oil, sesame, ginger, cassava, rubber, and plantain — export performance data is rarely presented in a form that enables commercial decision-making at the product, destination, or logistics level.
+Despite the scale of its exports, spanning cashew, cocoa, palm oil, sesame, ginger, cassava, rubber, and plantain, export performance data is rarely presented in a form that enables commercial decision-making at the product, destination, or logistics level.

 This project addresses that gap by building a comprehensive, single-page Power BI dashboard that transforms raw transactional export data into a decision-ready commercial intelligence tool.
 The dashboard enables export managers, trade analysts, and business leadership to monitor revenue and profit performance, benchmark products against each other, identify high-value export destinations, and track growth or decline across time periods — all with dynamic, slicer-driven interactivity.